Getting Started with Smart PDF Viewer

 Install-Package Microsoft.Extensions.AI.OpenAI -Version 9.8.0-preview.1.25412.6

-In Visual Studio Code, Open terminal in VS Code.
-Run these commands:
+In Visual Studio Code, open the terminal in VS Code and run the following commands:

 dotnet add package Azure.AI.OpenAI